-There are certain regulations preventing the construction of new buildings at the coastline.
-This practice creates a unique atmosphere where you find yourself in a small fishing town in touch with history and nature all at once.
+Fortunately, there are certain regulations preventing the construction of new buildings at the coastline.
+Although this practice makes it difficult to find available hotel rooms or dinner tables at the coast, it preserves the unique atmosphere of a small fishing town which is in touch with history and nature all at once.

-A small cove at the north of the coastline has been serving as a natural safe harbor surrounded by Kocadag Hill (Big Mountain) and Tavsan Island (Rabbit Island) for almost 3,000 years.
-At south, on the other hand, a blue flagged beach lies along 300 meters, facing to Greek Islands Kalymnos and Leros.
+A small cove at the north of the coastline has been serving as a natural safe harbour surrounded by Kocadag Hill (Big Mountain) and Tavsan Island (Rabbit Island) and Gumusluk coast.
+At the south, on the other hand, a blue flagged beach lies along 300 meters, facing the Greek Islands Kalymnos and Leros.

-Embraced by light breeze that carries the scent of citrus gardens, bright colored flowers, and crystal-clear water, this is a place you should visit while you are around.
+Embraced by a light breeze that carries the scent of citrus gardens, bright coloured flowers, and crystal-clear water, I am sure you are going to like this place.

 Gumusluk is on the north-west corner of the peninsula and 23 km away from Bodrum.
-Depending on the traffic, it takes about 30 to 45 minutes to get there by minibuses from Bodrum Bus Terminal.
-Other biggest towns in the peninsula – Turgutreis and Yalikavak – also have services even if they are not as frequent as they are in Bodrum.
-Their last stop is just next to the car parking lot which is 150-200 meters away from the sea front.
+Depending on the traffic, it takes about 30 to 45 minutes to get there by minibuses from Bodrum minibus station.
+Other biggest towns in the peninsula – Turgutreis and Yalikavak – also have minibus lines to Gumusluk.
+The last stop for minibuses is next to the car parking area and handcrafted gifts stalls, which is 150-200 meters away from the sea front.

 Gumusluk was known as Myndos in ancient times and it has a long history as one of the oldest cities in Bodrum peninsula.

-The first famous Bodrumian, Heredotus is known as the father of history.
-He was the first telling the story of Myndos.
+The first famous Bodrumian, Herodotus, was also the first one telling us about the story of Myndos.

-Lelegians founded the city on Bozdag, the hill stands next to today’s Gumusluk town.
-They were a warrior nation controlling the maritime trade, so they decided to build a port city here.
+Lelegians founded the city on Bozdag, the hill standing next to today’s Gumusluk town.
+They were a warrior nation controlling the maritime trade, so they decided to build a port city at the coast.

 After Lelegians, Dorians of the Balkans took control of the city around 7th century BC.
-History of Halicarnassus and Myndos goes hand in hand and they both ended up with Persian invasion in 546 BC.
+History of Halicarnassus and Myndos goes hand in hand and they were both invaded by Persians in 546 BC.